Photography: Michal Labik

 I wanted to write about a person who works very hard but is defeated by the system, a person who is marginalised in complex ways but still dreams big and aims high, and a person who, in a society with huge power differentials, is tempted by a taste of a little power.
 I think once I knew what moved me and what I wanted to explore, the characters came quite quickly.

-To read the entire interview, buy a copy of our Print Issue of June - September 2020, to be available on digital platforms soon.
+To read the entire interview, buy a copy of our Print Issue of June - September 2020, now available on our App and Magzter.

 Text Nidhi Verma